zowe/docs-site/docs/user-guide/start-zowe-zos.md

 ## Stopping and starting a Zowe component without restarting Zowe main server

-You can restart a Zowe component with the JES modify command without restarting the whole Zowe main server.
+You can restart a Zowe component with the MVS system command  without restarting the whole Zowe main server.
 Before issuing the modify command consider the following points:

 - By default, your Zowe main server job name is configured as `ZWE1SV`.
 You can find your customized value by checking the `zowe.job.name` defined in the Zowe configuration file.
 - Determine the component name you want to stop or start.
 You can find a full list of installed components by listing the `<RUNTIME>/components` directory and the Zowe extension directory.